dmlc/dgl/docs/source/guide/data-process.rst

         def __len__(self):
             return 1

-As shown in the code, we add splitting masks into ``edata`` field of the graph.
+As shown in the code, it adds splitting masks into ``edata`` field of the graph.
 Check `KnowledgeGraphDataset source code <https://docs.dgl.ai/en/0.5.x/_modules/dgl/data/knowledge_graph.html#KnowledgeGraphDataset>`__ to see the complete code.
-We use a subclass of ``KnowledgeGraphDataset``, :class:`dgl.data.FB15k237Dataset`, to show the usage of it:
+The following code uses a subclass of ``KnowledgeGraphDataset``, :class:`dgl.data.FB15k237Dataset`, to show the usage of it:

 .. code::

-    import torch
+    from dgl.data import FB15k237Dataset

     # load data
     dataset = FB15k237Dataset()
     graph = dataset[0]